vmware/cloud-director-extension-standard-library/add-on/multi-instance-skeleton/index.md

         numberOfCpus: 1
         memorySize: 512
       networks:
-        - assignment: auto
-          primary: true
+        - primary: true
           capabilities: []
       readyCondition:
       # Wait for IP to be allocated.
-      # Note the example vApp does not contain real operating systems.
-      # It will be able to allocate IP only from static pool not DHCP.
+      # Note the example vApp does not contain real operating system.
+It will be able to allocate IP only from static pool not DHCP.
       #
       # "ip":
       timeoutMinutes: 10